antonio-ramadas/palbum/README.md

  - The icon on Windows may look invisible.
 The dock by default is dark and the app icon is dark.
  - Error handling is hidden from the user.
 You can see some `console.warn()` and `console.error()` spread around the code.
 Arguably, all outputs should be shown, but some probably should like when authentication fails.

+## :man_technologist: Project decisions
+ - Given the bulk size of the app, I try to cut down external packages that add little value, but sometimes carry several dependencies.
+Often they are safer, but it is also often the case that there is no need for this case.
+So, sometimes you can see code that does the same like other packages.
+However, if you do not agree with this in any place, please say so because I may have overlooked.

 ## :raised_hands: Acknowledgments

 Icon made by Freepik from [www.flaticon.com](https://www.flaticon.com/free-icon/musical-notes-symbols_11178#term=musical%20note&page=1&position=35)